leonardfavre/Master_Thesis_sflizard/docs/sflizard.data_utils.md

 Args:

-    - array (np.array): array to be patched.
+    - array (np.ndarray): array to be patched.
     - array_name (str): name of the array.
     - patch_size (int): size of the patches.
     - patch_step (int): step between patches.